 Divine Organics, launched in January this year, has a mid-premium positioning.
 It expects consumers to switch over from existing FMCG brands towards organic brands in the near future.
 “Most brands just carry the organic nomenclature.
 There is a need for certified brands to build consumer confidence in the category,” says Gautam Dhar, CEO, Divine Organics.

 With growing competition, perhaps brands need to go beyond organic only, and play on the wellness theme.
 “Not all consumers relate to organic but they are more aware about wellness,” opines Bisen.

 Consumer demand for organic beauty products is taking off across Asia.
 Initially, Western brands like Jurlique and Aveda were capitalising on this demand, however new Asian brands are emerging.
 Established Asian companies like Amore Pacific have introduced certified products, however most inroads have been made by newcomers.

-An update on the global organic food market will be given in the premier Asia-Pacific edition of the Sustainable Foods Summit, hosted in Singapore on 28-29th November.
+An update on the Asian & global market for natural & organic cosmetics will be given in a dedicated workshop at the Sustainable Cosmetics Summit.
+The Asian-Pacific edition of this executive summit will be hosted in Hong Kong on 12-13th November.
 More details are on the website